DataShades/ckan-aws-templates/README.md

 The application sources are important to keep up to date.
 You might want to change the default for Solr to something you know keeps archives of older versions so you don't have to keep changing it.
 The mirrors for example drop old versions.

 * SolrSource: Expects a zip archive.
 You'll want to change the default to a mirror that's much closer to you.
-* ZooKeeperSource: Expects a tar.gz archive.
-You'll want to change the default to a mirror that's much closer to you.
 * CKANSource: Expects a zip archive.

 **NOTES:**